Operating System Tutorial

 Mac Operating System:

-Mac OS developed by the American computer company Apple Inc. The OS was introduced in 1984 to run the company’s Macintosh line of personal computers (PCs).
-A popular feature of its latest version, Mac OS X, is a desktop interface with some 3-D appearance characteristics.
+macOS is the most attractive operating system of personal computers and workstations.
+It was developed by the American computer company Apple Inc. This OS introduced in 1984 to run the company’s Macintosh line of PCs.
+A popular feature of its latest version is macOS X. It is a desktop interface with some 3-D appearance characteristics.

 Windows Operating System:

 LINUX Operating System:

 Linux is an open-source operating system.
 It has a graphical user interface (GUI), and the same types of software you are accustomed to.
 Such as word processors, photo editors, video editors, and so on.

 UNIX Operating System: